 The proposed Amendment Application Area is also located in the following land systems, as mapped by van Vreeswyk et al. (2004):

 Boolgeeda: Stony lower slopes, level stony plains and narrow sub-parallel drainage floors, relief up to 20 metres (m).
-A common system in shallow valleys below hill systems such as
+A common system in shallow valleys below hill systems such as basalt, relief up to 15 m.

 Newman and Rocklea.